 On May 30, 2019, the Company entered into the Loan Agreement with Oxford Finance LLC, or Oxford, as the Lender.
 Under the Loan Agreement, the Lender made a term loan to the Company in an aggregate principal amount of \$25.0 million, or the Loan, which was funded on May 30, 2019.
-The Company used approximately \$8.9 million of the proceeds from the Loan to repay its outstanding obligations under the Prior Agreement, as described above.
-After deducting all loan initiation costs and outstanding interest on the Prior Agreement, the Company received \$15.9 million in net proceeds.

 In connection with the Loan Agreement, on May 30, 2019, the Company issued warrants to the Lender and its affiliates, or the Warrants, which are exercisable for an aggregate of 176,679 shares of the Company's common stock with a per share exercise price of \$2.83.
 The Warrants have been classified within stockholders' deficit and accounted for as a discount to the loan by allocating the gross proceeds on a relative fair value basis.
-For further discussion, see Note 9 "Warrants".